nickmvincent/cmpt419_spring2025/slides_src/week03.md

 ## Knowledge sharing

-- On the positive side, some might argue that AI industry creates some *positive externalities*
+On the positive side, some might argue that AI industry creates some *positive externalities*
 - open source software
 - search engines and LLMs, if done correctly, have the potential to increase access to knowledge
 - recommender help cut through the noise
-- genAI help when people have unequal access to resources to practice a language, etc. ^[One currently hot ethical debate centers around the use of genAI to help produce art vs. the use of genAI to help people write in their non-first language.]
+- genAI help when people have unequal access to resources to practice a language, etc.

 ---